valbuild/val/packages/lib/src/m2/expr/README.md

 # VISP

-VISP (as in Val-lisp) is a lisp that is designed to be the serialized representation of Val `Selector`s.
+VISP (as in Val-lisp) is a lisp that evaluates Val `Schema`s and `Source`s.

-Val requires serialized `Selector`s since Val has remote selectors.
+It exists since Val clients must be able to execute a `Selector`s remotely.
+See the docs for remote `Schema`s for more about this.

 The design goals are as follows:

+- evaluates to Val objects
 - easy to parse and serialize
 - easy to evaluate in JavaScript
 - more concise than an AST, therefore more readable